sprout-uci/APEX/README.md

 ## Description of Provided test-cases

+	For details on how exec flag detects PoX violations please check APEX paper.

 #### 1- simple_app:

 Corresponds to a toy proof of execution, i.e., (1) execute "dummy_function", (2) compute proof of execution token via attestation.